Zone 7 Water Agency Announces New Board Leadership

 News Release

 LIVERMORE, Calif.
-(July 29, 2021) – The Zone 7 Water Agency Board of Directors unanimously elected Director Angela Ramirez Holmes to serve as president during its annual board re-organization and meeting in July.
-As president, Ramirez Holmes will oversee the appointment of committees and shall have the primary responsibility for interpreting the policies, programs and needs of the District to the public.
+(July 18, 2024) – The Zone 7 Water Agency Board of Directors unanimously elected Vice-President Dennis Gambs to serve as president during its annual board reorganization at the regular board meeting in July.
+As president, Gambs will oversee the appointment of committees and have the primary responsibility for interpreting the policies, programs, and needs of the Agency to the public.

-Zone 7 Water Agency supplies treated drinking water to retailers serving over 260,000 people in Pleasanton, Livermore, Dublin and, through special agreement with the Dublin San Ramon Services District, to the Dougherty Valley area, and supplies untreated water for irrigation of 3,500 acres, primarily South Livermore Valley vineyards.
-Zone 7 Water Agency also owns and maintains 37 miles of local flood-protection channels, about a third of all the Valley’s channels and creeks.
+Zone 7 Water Agency supplies treated drinking water to retailers serving over 260,000 people in Pleasanton, Livermore, Dublin and, through special agreement with the Dublin San Ramon Services District, to the Dougherty Valley area.
+It also supplies untreated water for irrigation of 3,500 acres, primarily South Livermore Valley vineyards.
+Zone 7 Water Agency owns and maintains 37 miles of local flood-protection channels, about a third of all the Valley’s channels and creeks.

 Community input and participation in board meetings is welcome.
-The public is encouraged to comment both on agendized items as well as items not on the agenda.
-Comments may be submitted through various platforms including mail, email and by phone.
+The public is encouraged to comment on both agendized items and items not on the agenda.
+Comments may be submitted through various platforms including mail, email, phone, and via Zoom.

 For more information on Zone 7’s board and committees, please visit https://www.zone7water.com/board-directors